What would you do in this attempted abduction scenario?

-Think about this now.
-Because if this happens, you wouldn’t have the time to think.
-You would also be too shocked to think rationally.
-Making the wrong move can mean death and a fate much worse.
+Think about what you’re going to do now.
+Because if this happens, there wouldn’t be time to think.
+You’d also be too shocked to think rationally.
+Making the wrong move can mean death or a fate that’s much worse.

-You are walking by the road.
+You’re walking by the road.
 A vehicle suddenly stops next to you and the door opens.
-From within, someone is pointing a gun directly at you, demanding that you get in.
+A masked man is pointing a gun directly at you, ordering you to get in.